-- evidence that you are the owner or an agent with authority to view the records - eg a driver licence, Medicare card or other identification - and a copy of the authorisation if applicable
+- evidence that you're the owner or an agent with authority to view the records - eg. a driver licence, Medicare card or other identification and a copy of the authorisation if applicable

 - the property address.

-Building Advisory Services will send a secure digital token to your email address which can be used on any online computer to access your files using the Building Approvals online system.
+BAS will send a secure digital token to your email address which you can use to access your files using the Building Approvals online system.

 You will be charged an upfront access fee of $6 per lot number.